corincerami/mars-photo-api/README.md

 #### Size parameter:

 Specify the size of the photo you would like to receive.
 Default value is `large`.
-Notice only Perseverance photos have a guaranteed width.

 https://api.nasa.gov/mars-photos/api/v1/rovers/curiosity/photos?api_key=DEMO_KEY&size=small